Art Education (K-12)

-Art students take full advantage of the close proximity to museums, galleries, and professional offices in Peoria, Chicago and St. Louis.
-The faculty sponsor field trips and activities to introduce students to the cultural and human resources available in the local area and large urban centers near Peoria.
+Art students take full advantage of the close proximity to museums, galleries and professional offices in Peoria, Chicago and St. Louis.
+Faculty sponsors field trips and activities to introduce students to the cultural and human resources available in the area and large urban centers near Peoria.

-Bradley Art students and graduates enjoy a placement rate of 94%.
+Bradley Art students and graduates enjoy a placement rate of 94 percent.
 Students participate in various internships to acquire professional experience at organizations including: